-Dr Peyton’s special interests lie in participatory design, behaviour change theory, persuasive technology and rigorously measuring outcomes.
+Dr Peyton’s special interests lie in participatory design, human-centred design, behaviour change theory, persuasive technology and rigorously measuring outcomes.

 Dr Peyton has been desigining and developing digital health products since 2014.
 He has a passion for participatory design using white label platforms to deliver clinically meaningful and measureable change, with a focus on equity.